fengyuanchen/compressorjs/README.md

 - Type: `number`
 - Default: `0.8`

 The quality of the output image.
 It must be a number between `0` and `1`.
+If this argument is anything else, the default values `0.92` and `0.80` are used for `image/jpeg` and `image/webp` respectively.
+Other arguments are ignored.
 Be careful to use `1` as it may make the size of the output image become larger.
-Check out [canvas.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) for more detail.

 **Note:** This option only available for `image/jpeg` and `image/webp` images.

+> Check out [canvas.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) for more detail.

 **Examples**: